trisshaV/DungeonGame/assumptions.md

 - Mercenaries are able to move onto portals but have no effect
 - Zombies are able to move onto portals but have no effect
 - **Milestone 3** Mercenaries do not move if there is no path to the player.
+- **Milestone 3** Assassins run away from the player if player is invincible
+- **Milestone 3** When a player tries to mind control a mercenary/assassin already mindcontrolled, they remain mindcontrolled for the duration of the current sceptre used upon them.
+No time is added onto their mind control period.
+- **Milestone 3** Hydras cannot push boulders

 ## Buildable
 - The materials used when building an item is undefined/no specific order
 - Buildable items used after battle which have broken (durability == 0) should be removed from Inventory
 - You can only build one bow or shield at a time (cannot build multiple bows all at once)
 - If a itemUsedId is undefined for building, the tick for entities moving (aside from player) is still executed
+- **Milestone 3** An infinite number of Midnight Armour can be created and used
+- **Milestone 3** Sceptre’s are removed from the player inventory once it’s duration is finished.
+- **Milestone 3** A player with a sceptre can mind control multiple enemies at the same time, as long as the sceptre is still active (within its duration period).
+- **Milestone 3** Sceptre’s are not weapons to destroy toasters.

 ## Battle
 - Order of battle has no specific order (is undefined)